shohel900/commit-message-sentiment/README.md

 # commit-message-sentiment
 Commit Message Sentiment is a project dedicated to publishing a comprehensive dataset of commit messages, enriched with sentiment analysis.
 The dataset includes commit data from various open source projects, categorized by sentiment, issue type, and other relevant metadata.
+## Dataset Origin

+The dataset is derived from the 20-MAD (20-Year Massive Software Artifact Data) dataset, which integrates commit and issue data from Mozilla and Apache projects spanning over 20 years.
+Our dataset builds upon this foundation by adding sentiment analysis annotations to commit messages.

 ## Overview